adempiere/docs/src/index.rst

 Learn, use, configure and extend a world leading open-source ERP project.

+Welcome!
 This is a collection of key documentation gathered from the ADempiere wiki and the collective experience of the ADempiere Development Community.
 The aim of this collection is to provide a searchable and usable source of project documentation that will improve on the data